 Anna Quindlen continues to write bestselling novels, as well as a series of non-fiction books and children's books.
 She has established herself as one of the top authors of women's fiction.
 She still writes a bi-weekly column for Newsweek.
 Her most recent novel, Every Last One, was published in April of 2010.

 "I sometimes joke that my greatest shortcoming as a writer is that I had an extremely happy childhood." - Anna Quindlen

-Today's video features Anna Quindlen reading an excerpt from her most recent novel, Rise And Shine.
+Today's video features Anna Quindlen discussing her most recent novel, Every Last One.
 Enjoy!